Video on Maps

-The open source QGIS full motion video plugin gives a spatially referenced video for users to analyze, visualize and process.
-Through the video metadata, you can capture the video frames in mp4, avi and various other formats.
+The open source QGIS full motion video plugin gives a spatially referenced video for users to analyze, visualize, and process.
+Through the video metadata, you can capture the video frames in mp4, AVI, and various other formats.
 For help using this software, here’s a helpful guide how to use QGIS.

 Full Motion Video in ENVI

 Harris Geospatial Solutions package for full-motion video is in ENVI.
 You can view the track where the aircraft flies as shown as a moving point.
 It has an inspector for the video metadata to create reports.
-Overall, it is a fairly decent package for full-motion video.
+Overall, it is a fairly decent package for full-motion videos.